People often ask me to tell them about my past so I will include a

 readings, and publish in various journals and anthologies.
 In 2018, I published a collection of poetry titled The Grainy Wet Soul.
 Photography entered my life many years ago when a friend gave me a Pentax camera and

 For many of my photographs, light on a subject is what attracts me.
 I often like to capture the play of light and dark.
 I’m interested in the micro as well as the macro and I love the exploration of the abstract in the natural world.
 I seem drawn to capturing the magic in the ordinary.
-I do not use filters or color manipulation.
 My goal is to capture the mystery of the moment as it appears to me in that instant.

 It is my pleasure to